 If you're looking for a free way to entertain your kids while you tour the various resorts at Disney World, encourage your kids to find as many of the hidden and abstract images of Mickey Mouse found nearly everywhere on the Disney properties—even at the resort hotels.
-Mickey's iconic ears may be hard to miss on the carpets and wallpapers of the resorts, but you'll also have to keep your eyes peeled for more abstract versions of this famous mouse if you want to find all the different versions of his image.
+Mickey's iconic ears may be hard to miss on the carpets and wallpapers of the resorts, but you'll also have to keep your eyes peeled for more abstract versions of this famous mouse.

-If you're hoping to stay in shape while you're enjoying your Disney World vacation, several of the resorts also offer workout facilities complete with Disney-themed equipment and decorations.
-Passes to the workout facilities are available at the Grand Floridian and the Yacht and Beach Club resorts, and you can either purchase a one-time day pass or get one for the duration of your stay so you can work out as often as you like while you're staying at the resort.
-Alternatively, bring your running shoes or inline skates to exercise outdoors for free while explore the various resorts and destinations outside the park.
+If you're hoping to stay in shape during your Disney World vacation, several of the resorts also offer workout facilities complete with Disney-themed equipment and decorations.
+Passes to the workout facilities are available at the Grand Floridian and the Yacht and Beach Club resorts, and you can either purchase a one-time day pass or get one for the duration of your stay so you can work out as often as you like.
+Alternatively, bring your running shoes or inline skates to exercise outdoors for free while exploring the various resorts and destinations outside the park.

 Whether you want to choose your own path on horseback or you'd rather let someone else do the driving via a horsedrawn carriage, there's plenty of equestrian fun to be had at Disney World resorts.
 However, the best place to try horseback riding is at the Circle D Ranch at Fort Wilderness.